dbredvick/drew-tech/content/posts/2019-07-27-should-i-buy-this-house/index.md

 I'm setting a two week deadline from today to finish this project.

 ShouldIBuyThis.House will ask you a some of these questions.
 Answer each question with your best guess.
-Then, it will provide you a reccomendation on whether you should buy or not.
+Then, it will provide you a recommendation on whether you should buy or not.
 Easily export your results and share them with your partner, financial adviser, or realtor.

 ### What's next?